JanghoPark-LBL/MDRO_data/README.md

 3. node_information.pkl includes corresponding node information as python dictionary
 - node_information.pkl's keys = node number (0, 1, 2, ...)
-- Each node has three keys: "ancestor", "descendant", "rhs"
+- Each node has three keys:

+     - "ancestor": ancestor of the node
+     - "descendant": descendant of the node
+     - "rhs": right hand side of the node

       e.g: node number = 0